-If you have a complex family, criminal or immigration law problem, getting legal advice is always recommended.
-However, some legal problems may not require a lawyer.
-This article will talk about the things you should consider when looking for a lawyer.
+If you have a complex family, criminal, or immigration law problem, you should get legal advice from a lawyer.
+However, you may not need to have a lawyer for some legal problems.
+This article tells you about the things you should think about when looking for a lawyer.

 Deciding when you need a lawyer

-When trying to decide if you need a lawyer, it may be a good idea to gather some general legal information about your situation first.
+When trying to decide if you need a lawyer, it is a good idea to gather some general legal information about your situation first.

 To learn more about your options, rights, and responsibilities, the OWJN website has legal information on many different topics.
 Other places that offer legal information are:

 Community Legal Education Ontario (CLEO)

 For more resources, see the list at the end of this article.

 What questions should I ask before deciding whether I need a lawyer?

 - Would your rights be affected if you do not have a lawyer to help you with the problem?